Fontanjo/Hydra_Segmentation/glossary.md

 The MRI is a medical imaging using strong magnetic fields.
 When atoms are excited/perturbed with a magnetic field, and thet emit an electromagnetic signal with a frequency characteristic of the magnetic field at the nucleus.
 A **sequence** is a particular setting of pulse sequences and pulsed field fradients, resulting in a particula image appearance.
 Examples of different sequences:

 - **T2 weighted**, T2 is the spin–spin relaxation time (the time it takes for the magnetic resonance signal to irreversibly decay to 37%).
 After being excited, atoms tends to relax, and the differences in the decay are captured.
-The image is built on these differences.
+The image is built on these differences, tumor appears in white.
-- **DWI (diffusion weighted images)**, measures the random Brownian motion of the water molecules within the tissues
+- **DWI (diffusion weighted images)**, measures the random Brownian motion of the water molecules within the tissues, tumor appears in white.
+DWI is caracterized by its **b-value** (The b-value is a factor that reflects the strength and timing of the gradients used to generate diffusion-weighted images.
+The higher the b-value, the stronger the diffusion effects).
-- **ADC (apparent diffusion coefficient)**, is the same as a DWI image, but it has dropped the T2 weighted
+- **ADC (apparent diffusion coefficient)**, is the same as a DWI image, but it has dropped the T2 weighted, tumor appears in black.

 MRI can only see soft tissues, but not hard ones.

+## Tumors and cancer
+A tumor is an abnormal mass of tissue that forms when cells grow and divide more than they should or do not die when they should. (https://www.cancer.gov/publications/dictionaries/cancer-terms/def/tumor).
+Cancerous tumors spread into, or invade, nearby tissues and can travel to distant places in the body to form new tumors. (https://www.cancer.gov/about-cancer/understanding/what-is-cancer).
+Tumors for the brain and the prostate have well defined boudaries.
+Tumors for lung has a shape of a spider web, with a central nodule.

 ## CT (computerized tomography) scans, (tomodensitométrie)
 The CT scan is a medical imaging using X-rays.
 It can see hard tissues (like bones).